when relevant content is

 In its early days, Nutanix’s biggest challenge was convincing people that hyper-converged appliances were a better fit for their organizations than traditional server/storage systems.
 Now that Nutanix has created a hyper-convergence market, its biggest challenge is fighting off larger vendors looking to take over.

 Nutanix’s competition — which includes Dell EMC/VMware, Cisco, Hewlett Packard Enterprise (HPE) and, soon, NetApp — was a recurring theme on the hyper-converged vendor’s earnings call Thursday night.
-Nutanix revenue beat expectations in the quarter, but executives admitted they could have done better, and their forecast for this quarter proved disappointing.
+Nutanix revenue of $182 million in the quarter beat expectations, but executives admitted they could have done better and their forecast for this quarter proved disappointing.